matta-research-group/SwiftPol/paper/paper.md

 \end{table}
 \end{flushleft}

-# Speed Benchmarking
+# Performance Benchmarking
-We determined whether SwiftPol can build polymer ensembles and chains with sizes that are relevant to the system scales of interest by performing a stress test. \autoref{Figure 2} shows measurements of the time benchmarking results, illustrating that SwiftPol can build large-scale systems in a realistic time frame.
+We determined whether SwiftPol can build polymer ensembles and chains with sizes that are relevant to the system scales of interest by performing a stress test. \autoref{Figure 2} shows measurements of the performance benchmarking results, illustrating that SwiftPol can build large-scale systems in a realistic time frame.

 ![A) Time, t, taken to build systems with a single-chain, ranging from a 10-mer to a 1000-mer.
 B) Time, t, taken to 50-mer chain build systems ranging from 10 chains to 250 chains.\label{Figure 2}](Fig_2_Swiftpol.png)